CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 Why DELE is considered most forgiving

-DELE A2 groups skills into two pairs: Reading+Writing and Listening+Speaking.
-You need 30/50 in each pair — not in each individual skill.
+DELE A2 groups skills into two pairs: Reading+Listening and Writing+Speaking.
+You need 30/50 in each pair and at least 6.25/25 in every skill.

 This means: